-Malaysia profile - Media - BBC News
+Malaysia profile

 Malaysia profile - Media

-The government is keen to insulate the majority Muslim population from what it considers harmful and foreign influences.
-News is censored, and entertainment output can fall foul of the authorities.

-A Sedition Act poses the biggest threat to journalists, says Reporters Without Borders.
+Media freedom experienced a "breath of fresh air" following the change of government in 2018, says Reporters Without Borders (RSF).
+But a "draconian legislative arsenal" still poses a threat to journalists, it says.

+The government has considered repealing some of the laws which were used by the former administration to restrict reporting.
+A proposed industry-run Media Council would oversee print, broadcast and online media, but not social media comment.

 The TV sector comprises state and private networks and pay TV.

-TV3 is the leading national private, terrestrial broadcaster.
+Media Prima and Utusan are leading media conglomerates.
+The former's national TV networks include TV3, the biggest terrestrial broadcaster.
+Print newspaper titles have experienced falling circulations.

-State-owned Radio Television Malaysia (RTM) operates two networks.
+State-owned Radio Television Malaysia (RTM) operates two main TV networks.
 Private stations broadcast in Malay, Tamil, Chinese and English.

-Private TVs have close ties to the ruling National Front coalition, while state outlets reflect government views, says US-based Freedom House.

-Newspapers must renew their publication licences annually, and the home minister can suspend or revoke publishing permits.
+More than 26 million Malaysians were online by 2019, around 81% of the population (InternetWorldStats).
+Online and social media are predominant sources of news, says Reuters Institute.

+Malaysian and international websites that criticised the former government were unblocked following the 2018 change of government, says Freedom House.

 The press